GNUnet debian-0.24.3-28-g4f2a77692

 Function called after GNUNET_CORE_connect has succeeded (or failed for good).

-Note that the private key of the peer is intentionally not exposed here; if you need it, your process should try to read the private key file directly (which should work if you are authorized...).
+Note that the private key of the peer is intentionally not exposed here; if you need to sign something, do this via the pils service.
 Implementations of this function must not call GNUNET_CORE_disconnect (other than by scheduling a new task to do this later).

 Parameters